Our Research Vision

-We want to understand how complex and in especially biological fluids flow and which microscopic mechanisms and properties are responsible for the macroscopic flow phenomena.
+We want to understand how complex and especially biological fluids flow and which microscopic mechanisms and properties are responsible for the macroscopic flow phenomena.
+Our research covers:

 - Non equilibrium fluctuations